 - Up to 30 points from appropriate ENVSCI 600 and 700 level courses, subject to approval by the Head of Department

-- Up to 30 points from appropriate 600 and 700 level courses offered at this University, subject to approval by the Head of Department
+- Or up to 30 points from appropriate 600 and 700 level courses offered at this University, subject to approval by the Head of Department

 - Up to 45 points from appropriate ENVSCI 600 and 700 level courses, subject to approval by the Head of Department

-- Up to 45 points from appropriate 600 and 700 level courses offered at this University, subject to approval by the Head of Department
+- Or up to 45 points from appropriate 600 and 700 level courses offered at this University, subject to approval by the Head of Department.

 Where can postgraduate study in Environmental Engineering take you?